AyushiNM/MIDAS-internship-tasks/ML Models/README.md

-Here, I tried various Machine Learning models on the data to predict the product category.
+Here I have tried various Machine Learning models on the data to predict the product category.

+* I used the clean version of the dataset that can be found [here](https://drive.google.com/file/d/1uM5Kr_CieByJkZiSxVeKPhSpWV-aUYTY/view?usp=sharing)
+* The dataset has 18 categories.
 * Initially, I observed that the product description had a lot of stop words which were adding noise to the data, so I removed them.
 * Then, I divided the data into train and test sets and used Tfidf Vectorizer to vectorize the data.
+Vectorization is necessary to convert the text features into numerical ones so that they can be used by the models.
 * I used ML models on the data,
     1) Multinomial Naive Bayes -> accuracy - 0.84
     2) RandomForest -> accuracy - 0.93